 Trials were excluded according to the following criteria: No saccade was detected (0.04%), an incorrect response was given (5.43%), the initial saccade did not cross an imaginary line between the vertical center of the display and the smallest-possible target eccentricity (0.24%), an anticipatory saccade was made before stimulus onset (0.08%) or the gaze-contingent fixation checks failed (15.86%).
 Saccades were detected using the built-in EyeLink saccade/fixation-detection algorithm with the default parameters.

 Firstly, we investigated the direction of initial saccades that participants made to bring the object into foveal vision.
 We found that initial saccades showed a bias relative to both reference points.
 However, strikingly, they did so in opposite manners.
 Relative to the objects' absolute center, initial saccades showed an average bias towards the objects' action-direction side (M = -0.039, SE = 0.004).
 In contrast, relative to the objects' CoG, initial saccades showed an average bias towards the objects' handle side (M = 0.021, SE.= 0.004).
-As can be seen from Figure 2, the effect of reference point on initial landing positions was particularly strong when saccade latency was low.
-For longer latencies, the eyes showed an average deviation towards the objects' action-direction side relative to both reference points.
+As can be seen from Figure 2, this pattern was particularly strong when saccade latency was low.
+For longer latencies, the eyes showed an average deviation towards the objects' action-direction side irrespective of the landing position reference point.
 In line with this observation, our LME analyses revealed that initial landing positions correlated negatively with saccade latency (relative to absolute center: t = -8.32, p < .0001; relative to CoG: t = -8.56, p < .0001).
 This indicates that the longer the latency of an initial saccade, the stronger its bias towards the objects' action-direction side.
 The other effects were not significant.

 Figure 2: Average gaze bias per saccade in Experiment 1 (left lines represent initial saccades, right lines represent within-object refixations) relative to the objects' absolute center (orange), and the objects' CoG (blue), as a function of time relative to stimulus onset.
 White markers indicate saccade-latency bin means, and are plotted for visualization purposes only.
 Orange and blue dotted lines indicate the linear regressions yielded by the four LME analyses, and shaded areas indicate 95% confidence intervals based on their respective intercepts.
 Consequently, no overlap with the reference point (gray horizontal line) indicates that gaze bias is significantly different from zero (p < .05).
 The slope of the relationship between latencies and landing positions indicates whether the direction or the strength of the bias changed over time.

 Secondly, we investigated the direction of within-object refixations.
 We found that, on average, these saccades were directed towards the objects' action-direction side, regardless of reference point (relative to absolute center: M = -0.196, SE = 0.012; relative to CoG: M = -0.129, SE = 0.010,).
 As can be seen from the 95% confidence intervals in Figure 2, this bias remained present throughout the entire range of refixation latencies.
 This is in line with the above-described finding that the bias towards the action-direction side increased as a function of saccade latency.
-Nevertheless, it is important to note that 'time elapsed since stimulus onset' is not a sufficient explanation for participants' landing positions, because the bias was stronger for refixations than for initial saccades (see gap between the two on the y-axis), even though their latencies slightly overlapped (see overlap on the x-axis).
+Nevertheless, it is important to note that the time that elapsed since stimulus onset cannot entirely account for the participants' landing positions.
+Indeed, for those saccades that were initiated with comparable latencies from stimulus onset (i.e. around 250 ms on average), the bias was stronger for refixations than for initial saccades (i.e. the curves for the refixations laid below the curves of initial saccades, thus indicating that the eyes landed further away from the center/CoG).
 None of the fixed effects were significant.